vuetifyjs/nuxt-module/docs/guide/features/date.md

 # Date Support

-Use Vuetify components [that require date functionality](https://vuetifyjs.com/en/features/dates/) installing and configuring one of the [@date-io](https://github.com/dmtrKovalenko/date-io#projects) adapters.
+To use Vuetify components [that require date functionality](https://vuetifyjs.com/en/features/dates/), you can install and configure one of the [@date-io](https://github.com/dmtrKovalenko/date-io#projects) adapters.

-To use Vuetify components [that require date functionality](https://vuetifyjs.com/en/features/dates/):
+Here are the steps to set up date functionality:
-- install one of the [@date-io](https://github.com/dmtrKovalenko/date-io#projects) adapters (optional)
+- Install one of the [@date-io](https://github.com/dmtrKovalenko/date-io#projects) adapters (optional).
-- configure the date entry in your Vuetify configuration:
+- Configure the date entry in your Vuetify configuration:

 ```ts